 Suite 241 is beautiful but be prepared to hear the comings and goings from the tropical bar-lounge below.

-Which is rather a lot, when you stop and think about it.
+Which is rather a lot, whichever way you stop and think about it.

 Views here are spectacular and the cave houses are more like, well, houses, with the rear portions built into caves.
 Residents have TVs, wifi, the lot and to be honest, the concept of the Caseiros steals attention away from the real draw: the jaw dropping, gut punching, stereotype-inducing scenery.